crfield18/fe-workflow/README.md

 In the default setup, `setup_fe` is meant to be kept in the `FE-Workflow/bin` directory and, since `FE-Workflow/bin` is added to the `$PATH` variable, `setup_fe` should be available as a command line program.
 In most cases, this should be the most convenient way of using `setup_fe`.
 However, if needed, the location of `setup_fe` can be changed by changing the `$PATH` variable in `setup_fe` accordingly.

-### Additional notes
+### Environment settings on Linux

 If you have both `ambertools` and a standalone version of `fe-toolkit` installed (from source or pip), you must ensure the amber is not overriding your standalone installation.
 This conflict can prevent FE-Workflow from finding the correct fe-toolkit version.

-If you're on linux, you can add this to your `.bashrc`:
+To fix this, you can add the following to your `.bashrc`:

 #### if you installed `fe-toolkit` from source